stackgl/shader-school/exercises/lesson-0/README.md

 ## Your first GLSL procedure

-With the above information, you should now be able to run a simple GLSL procedure yourself.
+With the above information, you should now be able to write a simple GLSL procedure yourself.

 <TODO: Set up workshopper with some simple example>